 top of page

-Blinking on pecking
+Blinking and squinting on pecking and with drowsiness

 A striking feature of some birds is that they blink when they peck.
 With each peck, just before the moment of impact, the nictitating membrane deploys.
 Examples are provided in a chicken (Gallus gallus domesticus) and a domestic turkey (Meleagris gallopavo).